 The course should focus on what we know scientifically, and updated as that changes.
 We do know that there’s evidence of life from basically conception, even if we can’t support it yet.
 We know that an abortion is a highly traumatizing experience for everyone involved.
 We know that it involves killing a living creature.
 We know that there are multiple reasons why someone would have decided to go through with it.

 The goal should ultimately be to avoid abortions, not criminalize them.
-As a society, we should be creating the necessary conditions so that an abortion is not even a necessary consideration.
-That’s what are civil laws and regulations should pursue, not sending traumatized mothers to prison.
+As a society, we should be creating the necessary conditions so that an abortion is not even a consideration.
+That’s what civil laws and regulations should pursue, not sending traumatized mothers to prison.

 War on Drugs

 A lot of this thinking stems from the positive outcomes of the change in drug laws in Portugal.
 It might be the libertarian in me talking, but it’s a similar issue: laws should punish people that are already suffering from serious social and health issues.
 Drugs are normally a cause, not an effect.
 Decriminalizing drugs worked really well in Portugal.
 The threshold is now the amount at which point it constitutes trafficking, which remains a crime.
 But consumption is seen as a social and health issue, not a crime.
 Drug users are led through med & psych eval, offered clean needles and encouraged to consume under medical supervision, in purpose-built private rooms, with the goal being recovery and reinsertion in society, not seclusion and exile.

 I have my own moral code and values.
 I do know that it’s based on my upbringing, belief system, and experiences.
 But I also know that not everyone had the same privileges and affordances.
 I rather help others by bringing them up, than push them out of society.
 I think that it’s ironic how we have established that diversity and inclusion is a beneficial aspect to our society, but we insist in removing certain people from these fundamental discussions based on their race, gender, belief system, etc… Ironic, no?